Review of BARF Raw Frozen Dog Food

-|Dry Matter Basis||43%||36%||13%|
+|Dry Matter Basis||43%||29%||21%|

-|Calorie Weighted Basis||30%||61%||9%|
+|Calorie Weighted Basis||32%||52%||15%|

-The first ingredient in this food is chicken.
+The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.2

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient is chicken liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The third ingredient is chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this BARF product.

-With three notable exceptions…
+With 4 notable exceptions…

-And lastly, the vitamins and minerals listed here are not detailed sufficiently to allow us to judge their quality or completeness.
+And lastly, the vitamins and minerals added to this product are not detailed sufficiently here to permit us to judge their quality.

-As a group, the brand features an average protein content of 43% and a mean fat level of 34%.
+As a group, the brand features an average protein content of 45% and a mean fat level of 32%.
 Together, these figures suggest a carbohydrate content of 15% for the overall product line.

-And a fat-to-protein ratio of about 79%.
+And a fat-to-protein ratio of about 72%.

-Near-average protein.
+Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical raw dog food.